Books Clubs in Upper Elementary

 Tips on how to introduce book clubs in your classroom

 • Books: The most important thing is having books available for your students to read.
-As I mentioned above I purchase many of my books but you should check with the school and ask local area libraries to extend check outs for you to use in your classroom.
-I love using books that are popular with students because they will show more interest in reading if they know the book is being rated well by other students!
+As mentioned above, I purchase many of my books, but you should check with the school and ask local area libraries to extend checkouts to use in your classroom.
+I love using popular books with students because they will show more interest in reading if they know other students rate the book well!

-• Introduce Book Clubs: This is a MAJOR fun time in our classroom, it is similar to book tasting!
-The students get extremely revved up for new book club choices.
+• Introduce Book Clubs: This is a fun time in our classroom, similar to book tasting!
+The students get significantly revved up for new book club choices.

 • We typically start book club a month into the school year due to BOY Testing and other classroom management goals we focus on.

 • I showcase all the books to the students and give them a book taste/ snippet of what the book entails.
 They love this because I get excited and make a big production about it!
-This is also a good time to showcase the end of book project they will complete for their final group project!
+This is also an excellent time to showcase the end-of-book project they will complete for their final group project!

-• Students are then allowed to select their top 3 choices and I group students accordingly.
-This is why the beginning of year testing is helpful because I can determine whether a child’s book is the “right fit” for students based on their reading level.
-I also take into consideration the group I place students with, I want to make sure students will be able to work independently and with group members for the goal of the book club project.
+• Students are then allowed to select their top 3 choices, and I group students accordingly.
+The beginning of year testing is helpful because I can determine whether a child’s book is the “right fit” for students based on their reading level.
+I also consider the group I place students with; I want to make sure students can work independently and with group members for the goal of the book club project.

-• Before we start our book clubs we all sign our contract on our BOOK CLUB GOALS and EXPECTATION anchor chart- this is important!
-Students also have their charts and anchor charts in their folder.
+• Before we start our book clubs, we all sign our contract on our BOOK CLUB GOALS and EXPECTATION anchor chart- this is important!
+Students also have their charts and anchor charts in their folders.
 You can find all this in our book club bundle.

 Tips on how to organize and schedule book clubs